 Famous Latter-day Saints

-Mickey Mouse, Stevie Wonder + 21 Other Famous Visitors to the Polynesian Cultural Center
+Mickey Mouse, Stevie Wonder, and 23 other famous visitors to the Polynesian Cultural Center

 31912.jpg

 Hawaii.
 A place that conjures images of pineapples, hula dancers, and beautiful warm days on the beach.
-But for many LDS and world visitors to the Hawaiian island of Oahu, it also brings memories of the beautiful Polynesian Cultural Center—an attraction on the shores of Laie that keeps alive the beautiful culture of a number of Polynesian peoples and shares it with the world.
-Since it's opening in 1963, the PCC has hosted a variety of guests, including some famous ones.
-Here are just a few of those well-known visitors to the Polynesian Cultural Center:
+But for many Latter-day Saints and global visitors to the Hawaiian island of Oahu, it also brings memories of the beautiful Polynesian Cultural Center—an attraction on the shores of Laie that keeps alive the beautiful culture of Polynesian peoples and shares it with the world.

 Actors